Flow Allocation Games: Unit-ranking games.

 For showing the other direction, we observe the following structural property for all variables $x_i$.
 If there is some flow on an edge $(x_{i,m,0},z_i)$ there cannot be any flow on edge $(x_{i,m,1},z_i)$, and vice versa.
 We conclude that flow on some edge $(x_{i,j,0},c_j)$ implies flow on edge $(x_{i,j,0},x_{i,j+1,0})$ (since it has a higher priority), and $(x_{i,m,0},z_i)$, and thus no flow on $(x_{i,j',1},c_{j'})$ for all $j'$.
 Analogously, we observe that any flow on some edge $(x_{i,j,0},c_j)$ implies no flow on edges $(x_{i,j',1},c_{j'})$.

-We observe that if there is a best response of player $v$ with inflow equal to $k'+n$, node $v$ has $k'+n$ incoming edges that carry flow.
+We observe that if there is a best response of node $v$ with inflow equal to $k'+n$, the node has $k'+n$ incoming edges that carry flow.
 At most $n$ of these edges can be $(z_i,v)$-edges, so there are at least $k'$ clause-edges $(c_j,v)$ that carry flow.
-Thus, all these $k'$ clause vertices receive incoming flow.
+Thus, all these $k'$ clause nodes receive incoming flow.
 If this flow for some clause $c_j$ comes from a node $x_{i,j,0}$, we know by the observation above that no edge $x_{i,j',1}$ carries flow.
 Thus we can set the variable $x_i$ to false, which fulfills clause $C_j$.
-Applying this and analogous operations for flow on an edge $(x_{i,j,1},v)$ yields a variable assignment which fulfills at least $k'$ clauses.
+Applying this and analogous operations for flow on an edge $(x_{i,j,1},v)$ yields a variable assignment which fulfills at least $k'$ clauses. \end{proof}